TheHarrisButler/my-resume/typst-resume/resume.typ

           "Student Athelete",
           none,
           [
-            4 year lettermen on the UT Tyler Men's Golf Team, 2018 Champions of the American Southwest Conference ],
+            4 year lettermen on the UT Tyler Men's Golf Team ],
         )
       },
     )

-  }
-)

-#section(
+  },
+  main: {
+     section(
       "Professional Experience",
       {
         entry(
           right: [*\@Auctane* – Austin, TX],
           "Apr 2022 - Present",
           "Software Engineer L2",
           [
             #v(4pt)
             #list(
               [
-            Developed and maintained a greenfield shipping and logistics React component library built on top of our flagship shipping API platform with added data sharing and cache management via ReactQuery.
+                Spearheaded the development and maintenance of a greenfield shipping and logistics React component library, leveraging our flagship shipping API with enhanced data sharing and cache management via ReactQuery.
               ],
               [
-            Refactored the projects build process by removing certain dependecies ],
+                Acted as the technical liaison between the internal sales team and client engineering teams, leading demo meetings to showcase the technical implementation of our products into various platforms.
+              ],
               [
-            Tech lead of 2 engineers on developing an internal sales demo application built with React, TypeScript, and Next.js, enhancing our sales team process and improving conversion rates by 25%.
+                Led a team of 2 engineers to develop an internal sales demo application using React, TypeScript, and Next.js, which improved the sales team's process and boosted conversion rates by 25%.
               ]
             )
           ],
         )

         entry(
           right: [*\@Glowstik* -- Denver, CO],
           "Oct 2022 - June 2023",
           "SWE Contract",
           [
             #v(4pt)
             #list(
               [
-            Successfully migrated an existing vanilla CRA to Next.js and TypeScript.
+                Successfully migrated a vanilla Create React App (CRA) to Next.js and TypeScript, enhancing performance and scalability.
               ],
               [
-            Collaborated closely with developers and designers to ensure seamless integration of Next.js and TypeScript into the existing codebase.
+                Collaborated closely with developers and designers to ensure a seamless integration of Next.js and TypeScript into the existing codebase.
               ],
               [
-            Aligned the project with better architectural standards(clean architecture) to ensure the codebase's maintainability.
+                Improved the codebase's maintainability by aligning the project with clean architecture principles.
               ],
             )
           ],
         )

         entry(
           right: [*\@Auctane* -- Austin, TX],
           "June 2021 - Apr 2022",
           "Software Engineer L1",
           [
             #v(4pt)
             #list(
               [
-            Developed and maintained dozens of core features in Typescript, React, and GraphQL across the platform.
-Deployed to 400,000+ users.
+                Delivered and maintained numerous core features in TypeScript, React, and GraphQL, deployed to over 400,000 users.
               ],
               [
-            Reduced the Cypress.js end-to-end test suite run times by parallelizing test runs in GitHub Actions—reduced test suite run time by 80%.
+                Improved QA efficiency by reducing Cypress.js end-to-end test suite run times by 80% through parallelization in GitHub Actions.
               ],
               [
-            Improved test coverage and robustness by mocking the projects most used API endpoints.
+                Boosted test coverage and robustness by mocking the most frequently used API endpoints, ensuring higher reliability and performance.
               ]
             )
           ],
         )

         entry(
           right: [*\@Talent Reef* -- Denver, CO],
           "June 2019 - Aug 2019",
           "SWE Intern",
           [
             #v(4pt)
             #list(
               [
                 Rotational internship between Tier II Technical Support, Engineering, Quality Assurance, and Product Management.
               ],
               [
                 Increased productivity of the QA team by developing and implementing automated API tests using Java and Serenity BDD.
               ]
             )
           ],
+        )
+     },
    )
   },
 )